tfeuerbach/advent-of-code/README.md

 - `README.md`: an overview of that year's problems with links to my solutions to them.
-- `solutions/day-xx`: my solutions for the puzzles organized by day.
+- `day-xx`: my solutions for the puzzles organized by day.
   - `README.md`: the problem and solution w/ outputs along w/ instructions for runnning the program.
   - `solution.py`: Part 1 and 2 of each problem as a single file.
-- `solutions/day-xx/input`: a directory to store any problem inputs.
+- `day-xx/input`: a directory to store any problem inputs.
-- `solutions/day-xx/misc`: any extra files created in the solution or as extra.
+- `day-xx/misc`: any extra files created in the solution or as extra.
 This could be visualizations, images, tests, etc.
 - `lib/`: small library of utilities written for that specific year.
 As there are reoccuring problems and concepts, this folder will hold common code used by